A student working on a laptop

 Standard entry requirements

-A good honours degree in the social sciences or humanities is required, preferably in history, politics or international relations.
+A good honours degree 2:1 or above in the social sciences or humanities is required, preferably in history, politics or international relations.
+Consideration will be given to applicants with a 2:2 undergraduate degree with relevant experience and satisfactory references.

 International students